Portugal–Spain 2018 FIFA World Cup bid: Details

 Eighteen venues across sixteen cities in Spain made the final bid package as potential host venues for the tournament.
 In Portugal, only the two most populous cities - Lisbon (2 venues) and Porto - earned a place in the final bid package.
 In all likelihood, based on the assumption that FIFA allows twelve venues for the tournament, nine venues would be allocated to Spain and the remaining three would go to Portugal.

 Potential venues

 Submitted bid venues

 The following are the 21 venues that were submitted to FIFA on 14 May 2010 as part of the FPF–RFEF's bid to host the 2018/2022 FIFA World Cup:

 a: Stadium/site used in the 1982 FIFA World Cup.

 b: Stadium/site used in the UEFA Euro 2004.

 Rejected bid venues

 The following is a list of stadiums that were considered at one time as part of the FPF–RFEF's bid to host the 2018/2022 FIFA World Cup, but did not make the final cut:

+Aftermath

+After losing the 2018 bid, Portugal and Spain went on to bid for the 2030 edition and was later unanimously awarded in a joint bid with Morocco giving Portugal to finally host it on their second attempt and giving Spain to host it for the second time, with centenary games to be held in the South American countries of Argentina, Paraguay and Uruguay.